-The Swedish Enterprise believes that the environmental impact assessment processes take too long and the government agrees.
+The Swedish Confederation of Enterprise believes that environmental impact assessment processes take too long and the government agrees.

-Simplified and shortened processes are absolutely necessary for Sweden to be able to increase the pace of the climate transition, says Pourmokhtari.
+Simplified and shortened processes are absolutely necessary for Sweden to increase the pace of climate transformation, says Pourmokhtari.

 The government's investigator Camilla Adolfsson submitted her 2000-page thick report to the government today.
 It contains a number of proposals for a coordinated and uniform environmental impact assessment process.

-Among other things, a new environmental impact assessment authority is proposed in the first instance, which will take over the responsibility from 330 municipalities and authorities.
-The proposal means that the role of the land and environmental courts will be refined to reviewing already made decisions.
+Among other things, a new environmental impact assessment authority is proposed as a first instance, which will take over the responsibility from 330 municipalities and authorities.
+The proposal means that the role of the Land and Environment Courts will be limited to reviewing already made decisions.

 Shorter time

-Two tracks are proposed to be introduced.
-A fast track for simpler cases that only need to be reviewed, and a permit track for such activities and measures that always require environmental impact assessment.
+Two tracks are proposed in the process.
+A fast track for simpler cases that only need to be reviewed, and a permit track for activities and measures that always require environmental impact assessment.

-According to the investigator, the average time from when an environmental impact assessment application is submitted to when a decision is made is 12-18 months.
+According to the investigator, the average time from submitting an environmental impact assessment application to making a decision is currently 12-18 months.
 However, this does not include the initial consultation process.
 This can be compared to Denmark's 4-7 months.

-With the investigator's proposal, it is estimated to take an average of 3 months from application to decision in simpler cases and 6-10 months in cases where permits must be granted.
+With the investigator's proposals, it is estimated that it will take an average of 3 months from application to decision for simpler cases and 6-10 months for cases where permits must be granted.

-In response to the question of whether this leads to lower environmental protection requirements, Adolfsson answers:
+In response to the question of whether this will lead to lower environmental protection requirements, Adolfsson replies:

-The idea has always been that there should be no lowered requirements.
+The idea has always been that there will be no lower requirements.

 Maria Davidsson/TT